Sahil-Subair/Grocery-Super_Shop/README.md

 2. The system shall allow the Super Admin to view, search, and filter all Admins and Customers.
 3. The system shall display platform-wide sales, revenue, orders, and commission information.
 4. The system shall allow the Super Admin to add, edit, and delete product categories.
+5. The system shall allow the Super Admins to Delete or reply to Reviews.

 ### 1.2 Admin